stock2shop/magento_module_pargo/README.md

 To view a full working demo, go here <http://pargo.gomedia.co.za/>

+## Version

+This module has only been tested for Magento CE 1.9x It will probably work on older versions of Magento too.

 ## Installation

 To install this module place the contents of the app directory into your project's app directory.